TianZhao-007/Database/README.md

    components: relations + relational operators
    ### 6.1 relational operators
-   selection: choose certain tuples(rows) -> use /sigma + /phi to show
+   - selection: choose certain **tuples(rows)** -> use /sigma + /phi to show
-   projection: choose certain attributes(columns) -> use /pi -> also /pi avoids duplicates
+   - projection: choose certain **attributes(columns)** -> use /pi -> also /pi avoids duplicates
-   Renaming: change the names of attributes or relation -> /rho
+   - Renaming: change the names of attributes or relation -> /rho
+   -> To unify schemas for set operators/ self-join
+   - natural join:
+   a) enforce equality on all attributes with same name
+   b) eliminate one copy of duplicate attributes
+   -> join: join two relations with conditions
-   Union,intersection, difference: set operations on two relations(having the same relational schema)
+   - Union,intersection, difference: set operations on two relations(**having the same relational schema**)
-   Certersian set and join: combine tuples from multiple relations together
+   - Certersian set and join: combine tuples from multiple relations together
    -> certersian set may contribute to nonsense tuples, therefore we use join
-   -> join(join<with filter> / natural join)

    ### 6.2 RA queries
    priorities: high to low{selection projection rename}->{certersian set and join}->{intersection}